Ceiling Fans in Mobile Homes

 Manufactured Home ceiling fans

 It is now possible to buy remote controls for fans.
-This can be very convenient if you only have power to the junction box without any external speed controls (or if you are installing a new junction box and want to keep the installation simple).
+This can be very convenient if you only have power to the junction box with no external speed controls (or if you are installing a new junction box and want to keep the installation simple).
 Some remote controls mount like light switches in wall junction boxes, others are hand held.
-There is usually a controller box that gets wedged into the ceiling junction box, which is sometimes hard.
-Pay attention to the wiring diagram given with the remote unit.
+There is usually a controller box gets wedged into the ceiling junction box, which is sometimes hard.
+Pay attention to the wiring diagram given in the remote unit.
 It can be a little complicated, particularly when the wire colors don’t match the instructions.